 The world's biggest non-continental island has the world's sparsest population.
 Nonetheless, scattered mainly along Greenland's west coast are dozens of photogenic little villages of colourfully painted wooden cottages, plus a few small towns as well as the capital, Nuuk Town (Godthåb).
 In the south there's an appealing sprinkling of emerald-lawned sheep farms.

 Culturally, the unique blend of Inuit and Danish blood has produced a Greenlandic society all of its own.
-This sometimes discordant mix of ancient and modern combines seal hunting and dogsledding with Carlsberg and kaffemiks.
-While it has many underlying social problems, Greenland suffers negligible crime, and sensitive visitors with a passionate but unaggressive interest in local ideas will find a fascinatingly rich culture beneath the thick façade of Greenlandic taciturnity.
+This sometimes discordant mix of ancient and modern combines hunting and dogsledding with Carlsberg and kaffemiks.
+Sensitive visitors with a passionate but unaggressive interest in local ideas will find a fascinatingly rich culture beneath the thick facade of Greenlandic taciturnity.

-With an ever-improving network of tourist offices, and comfortable if unflashy mini-hotels and hostels, Greenland is no longer the sole reserve of plutocratic cruise-ship passengers.
+With an ever-improving network of tourist offices, hotels and hostels, Greenland is no longer the sole reserve of plutocratic cruise-ship passengers.
 However you travel, it's wise to schedule a wide safety margin for unpredictable weather.
-Leave ample time in each destination to unwind, soak up the midnight sun, watch icebergs explode or be dazzled by the magic of the aurora borealis.
+Leave ample time in each destination to unwind, soak up the midnight sun, witness a glacier calving or to be dazzled by the magic of the aurora borealis.